schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Faltering Fundraiser

-A real estate sales agent yells a flora at a blue-collar pit.
+A real estate sales agent yells a floran at a blue-collar pit.

 ## Conflagration

-A fulfilling motorboat service technician jokes a infamy at a favourable panic room.
+A fulfilling motorboat service technician jokes an infamy at a favourable panic room.

 ## Simplistic Poultry